OSU seeking third Carnegie Community Engagement Classification

 Temmecha Turner, Director of Community Diversity Relations, Office of Institutional Diversity

-Vacant, Carnegie Reclassification Coordinator
+Karen Cannon, Carnegie Reclassification Coordinator

 Click to read the full submitted application (PDF, April 15, 2019).
 Thanks to all who participated in this process.
 The 2020 Carnegie reclassification team appreciates your time, efforts and community engagement excellence.